 - 15. PROJECT MONITORING PLAN REQUIREMENTS.
 Exhibit A of this Funding Agreement shall contain activities to develop and submit to State a Project Monitoring Plan.
-Along with the Project Performance Measures Table requirements outlined in the Coastal Watershed Flood Risk Reduction Program Proposal Solicitation Package, the Project Monitoring Plan should also include:
+See Exhibit I Monitoring And Maintenance Plan Components for guidance on the development of the Project Monitoring Plan.
+The Project Monitoring Plan should also include:

 - A. Baseline conditions.

 - B. Brief discussion of monitoring systems to be used.

 - C. Methodology of monitoring.

 - D. Frequency of monitoring.

 - E. Location of monitoring points.